devspoons/devspoon-web/README.md

       ```
       In config/app-server/uwsgi
-      There are a file named uwsgi.ini
+      There are a file of uwsgi_conf.sh

-      Referred comment, user can modify project root path, port number etc
+      you can make uwsgi.ini using this shell script file
+      ```

+      ```
+      Dockerfile required run.sh file to start gunicorn service in a container
+      There are 2 shell script, make_run.sh and run.sh in /docker/uwsgi

-      * There are sample project in www/py37/ folder. user can referenced it
+      if you want to use sample project django_test in /www/py37, you can use run.sh.
+      if you want to use new project, you must make run.sh using make_run.sh
+      * when you input the path, considered "\\/www\\/shop\\/shop_kings
       ```

    * **Run docker-compose.yml**
       ```